pungcs12/UITest_palemo/README.md

 # How to run
 prerequisite
-1. Jenkins running on Window OS
+1. Jenkins server running on Window OS

 Setup
 1. Extract and load configuration.zip into <your Jenkins path>/jobs for job configuration.